 In modern society, many factors can influence humans’ mental health.
-One important factor is insecurity, which refers to insecure feelings of life.
+One important factor is insecurity, which refers to the insecure feelings of life.

 It has been found that domain-specific insecurity can hurt mental health.